b4mboo/git-review/README.md

 Installation
 ------------

-To install it via Rubygems, you might need to add Gemcutter to your Rubygems sources:
+To install it via Rubygems.org simply do:

-    gem install gemcutter --source http://gemcutter.org

-Afterwards simply do:

     gem install git-review